-- On the Policy Search screen, navigate to and access the policy you’re changing the invoice dates for, and then select Accounts Receivable.
+- On the Policy Search screen, select the policy you're changing the invoice dates for, and then select Accounts Receivable.

-- In the Account History table, select the row of the current invoice you’re updating.
+- In the Account History table, select the row of the current invoice you're updating, and then select Edit and Reprint.

-- If you want to print the new invoice, select the Print Automatically checkbox.
+- To print the new invoice, select Print Automatically, and then select Submit.

-If the setting On renewals, suppress the Confirmation of Cancellation is disabled, a Message dialog box will display with the below message when you add a Due On date that’s outside the policy term.
+If the setting On renewals, suppress the Confirmation of Cancellation is disabled, a Message dialog box will display with the following message when you add a Due On date that's outside the policy term:

 Due Date needs to be before the Cancel On date, and all dates must be within the current term: <Policy Term>.
 Please edit the date(s) in red and try again.

 - When enabled, the setting On renewals, suppress the Confirmation of Cancellation won't only allow you to move the Due On invoice date to a date outside the policy term, but will also restrict the issuing of the Confirmation of Cancellation deliverable when policies cancel at renewal.